-The typical ‘cholesterol test’ does not contain particle size information and only tells part of the story.
-Ask your doctor about it … and tell me the answer you get.
-Better yet, ask them about a cholesterol particle size test … if they don’t know or tell you it’s not important… you are seeing the wrong doctor, in my opinion.
+The typical ‘cholesterol test’ does not contain particle size information, nor the particle number information and only tells part of the story.
+Ask your doctor about it and tell me the answer you get.
+Better yet, ask them about a cholesterol particle size test, if they don’t know or tell you it’s not important… you are seeing the wrong doctor, in my opinion.

 Triglycerides – are essentially the form that fat takes as it travels to the body’s tissues through the bloodstream.
 The relationship between triglycerides and cholesterol is more of an association.
 A high triglyceride level, which is unequivocally fueled by a high carb diet, is very often a marker for other problems in the body, particularly insulin resistance (and accompanying risk of diabetes) as well as inflammation (with its risk of heart disease).
 High levels are often seen with low HDL cholesterol.
 Once again, the high carb diet wreaks havoc.

 As Mark notes in this excellent post on cholesterol, inflammation including the inflammation from high levels of carbohydrates is the main problem affecting higher numbers of the dangerous LDL cholesterol.

 So is Mark correct about triglycerides? … read and heed these quotes

 “Making Sense out of Lipid Changes” Dr. William Davis, cardiologist.